talenguyen/PrettySharedPreferences/README.md

 PrettySharedPreferences
 =======================

-PrettySharedPreferences is a lightweight library for help you deal with SharedPreferences more easy and reduce many boilplace code.
+PrettySharedPreferences is a lightweight library for help you deal with SharedPreferences more easy and reduce most of boilplace code.

 Features
 ========